 - Total monthly transportation expense: $130 + $180 = $310/month

 If her employer offers a QTP, she can pay for both expenses with pre-tax dollars.
 A lower-income employee would expect to save 25% in payroll taxes = $77.50 per month or $930 annually!
 And, even the employer benefits by not paying the 7.65% in payroll taxes, saving $23.72 per month or $284.58 annually!
-This savings can add up when you consider the payroll tax savings across all employees.
+These savngs can add up when you consider the payroll tax savings across all employees.
+Perhr all of their employees.

 What commuting expenses qualify under a QTP?